Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 By understanding what it means to be a young carer.
 For example, you may struggle getting your homework in on time, you can sometimes be late for school or you may be worrying that the person you are caring for is OK.

 We also work closely with Kent Young Carers who can also help support you when you need it.
+You can also refer your child to be a Young Carer on the Kent Young Carers website which can be accessed via the link above.

 This is a driving force in the school and its representatives are regularly to be found demanding the ear of governors, senior staff and parents at their meetings.
 As a result, they make sure pupils’ views are always considered in decision making.